gradle/gradle/design-docs/managed-component-model.md

 - Other elements should be validated as they are realized.

 TBD:
 One option is to do so in `ModelRegistry.bindAllReferences()` (which might be renamed to `validateRules()`).
-It could just transition everything currently known to ‘projections defined' that should shake out a bunch of errors without closing the universe.
+It could just transition everything currently known to ‘discovered' that should shake out a bunch of errors without closing the universe.
 The idea isn’t necessarily to catch every possible failure that might happen, just to be a reasonable trade off between coverage and the cost of the coverage